Fatemeh-ameri/Fatemeh-ameri/README.md

 - 💬 I'm currently coding with **Python**

-- 📫 Looking for a trainee who likes to work in machine learning or a related field? reach me **fatemehamerizead@gmail.com**
+- 📫 Looking for a trainee who likes to work on machine learning or related field?
+You can contact me at **fatemehamerizead@gmail.com**

 - ⚡ Fun fact **I think I am good at strategic games**